cp2004/OctoPrint-WLED/README.md

 ### This plugin is still under development, while it works it is incomplete.
 ### If you want to see what is coming soon, have a look at the [the TODO issue](https://github.com/cp2004/OctoPrint-WLED/issues/2)

-[WLED](https://github.com/Aircoookie/WLED) is an awesome project, [OctoPrint](https://octoprint.org)
+[WLED](https://github.com/Aircoookie/WLED) is an awesome project, as is [OctoPrint](https://octoprint.org).
-is yet another awesome project.
 What could be better than an OctoPrint plugin for connecting the two?

 This plugin allows you to configure a WLED device to connect to OctoPrint, and the LEDs can react to different events to display the status of your prints with ease!